David Pinski: Works

 His naturalistic tragedy Isaac Sheftel (1899) tells of a technically creative weaver, whose employer scorns him, but exploits his inventions.
 He finally smashes the machines he has created, and falls into drunken self-destruction.
 Like many of Pinski's central characters, he is something other than a traditional hero or even a traditional tragic hero.

 His dark comedy Der Oytser (The Treasure), written in Yiddish 1902–1906 but first staged in German, by Max Reinhardt in Berlin in 1910, tells of a sequence of events in which the people of a town dig up and desecrate their own graveyard because they have come to believe there is a treasure buried somewhere in it.
 Rich and poor, secular and religious, all participate in the frenzy; a supernatural climax involves the souls of the dead, annoyed by the disruption.

 Family Tsvi (1904), written in the wake of the Kishinev pogrom, is a call for Jews not to passively accept violence against them.
 In this tragedy, various Jews—a religious zealot, a socialist from the Bund, a Zionist, and a disillusioned assimilationist—resist the onslaught in different ways, and for different ideologies, but they all resist.
 The play could not be officially published openly performed in Imperial Russia, but circulated there surreptitiously, and was even given clandestine amateur productions.

 Yenkel der Shmid (Yankel the Smith, 1906) set a new level of frankness in Yiddish-language theater in dealing with sexual passions.
 Although Yiddish theater was more open to such themes than the English-language theater of the same era, it had mostly entered by way of works translated from miscellaneous European languages.
 The central couple of the play must balance their passion for each other against their marriages to other people.
 Ultimately, both return to their marriages, in what Sol Liptzin describes as "an acceptance of family living that neither negated the joy of the flesh nor avoided moral responsibility".
-[Liptzin, 1972, 86] A film based on the play was made in 1938, filmed at a Catholic monastery in New Jersey; it starred Moyshe Oysher and Florence Weiss, was the film premiere of Herschel Bernardi (playing Yankel as a boy), and is also known as The Singing Blacksmith.
+A film based on the play was made in 1938, filmed at a Catholic monastery in New Jersey; it starred Moyshe Oysher and Florence Weiss, was the film premiere of Herschel Bernardi (playing Yankel as a boy), and is also known as The Singing Blacksmith.
 It has also been adapted by Caraid O'Brien as the English-language play Jake the Mechanic.